 Overall personal and professional development

-Therefore, anonymous feedback helps them be virtually vocal about their thoughts.
-Employees can use it as a platform to recognise and appreciate each other for a job well done.
+Therefore, anonymous employee feedback helps them be virtually vocal about their thoughts.
+Employees feel that they can use it as a platform to recognise and appreciate each other for a job well done.
 Or help their peers realise weaknesses if any, and work on themselves.
 This leaves no room for any kind of disconnect.

 Seamless and effective conflict resolution